StratifyLabs/StratifyBlog/content/tutorials/2013-12-09-Compound-Data-Types.md

 }
 ```

-In this example, there is a struct within a union within a struct.
-When p0 is assigned memory, it has the following layout assuming int is four bytes:
+In this example, there is a `struct` within a `union` within a `struct`.
+When `p0` is assigned memory, it has the following layout assuming `int` is four bytes:

 ![Memory Layout](/images/memory-layout.svg)

 ### Type Definitions

 Users (C Programmers) can define types using any raw or compound data type as well as previously defined user types.
-The stdint.h header is a good example of user-defined types using purely raw data types.
-The code snippet below shows a partial, simplied implemenation of stdint.h on a 32-bit processor.
+The `stdint.h` header is a good example of user-defined types using purely raw data types.
+The code snippet below shows a partial, simplied implemenation of `stdint.h` on a 32-bit processor.

 ```c++
 #ifndef _STDINT_H  //this is the header guard